mncube/simpriord/README.md

 #> [1] "mod1"
 ```

-Step 3: Use the sim\_sglm\_run function to fit the model specified in
+Step 3: Use the sim_sglm_run function to fit the model specified in Step
-Step 1 extended to include a prior data indicator as a fixed effect:
+1 extended to include a prior data indicator as a fixed effect:

 y \~ 1 + weight + age + sex + prior

-The model was fit to each dataset in grv\_out$df\_mod using brms with
+The model was fit to each dataset in grv_out\$df_mod using brms with
 default priors.

 Note: To save time on computation this example set is using a small